pairshaped/curlingio-docs/docs/club-management/managers.md

 We highly recommend that you remove staff from your Curling IO management when they are no longer with the club.
 You can do so by clicking the **Delete** link next to the manager you wish to remove.
-This doesn't delete their account, as they may have curler profiles and participate in leagues themselves, but it does remove them from your club management.
+This doesn't delete their account, as they may have profiles and participate in leagues themselves, but it does remove them from your club management.